 That right earphone also has a sensor that detects when you put it on or take it off.
 When you remove it from the ear, the music pauses automatically, in case you want to have a chat with someone you've crossed, and when you put on the headset again the music will continue without you having to do anything else.

 With this sensor you can also answer calls automatically by putting the headset in your ear.
 All this can be enabled in the app's options.

-I insist, all this is built into the right headset, that's the “smart” one.
-Although the left is not entirely dumb.
+I insist, all this is integrated in the right earpiece, that's the "smart" one.
+Although the left one is not entirely dumb.

 There are no buttons on the Bose Sport Earbuds, which does not mean that we do not have the ability to control the audio player.
 Both have a capacitive touch interface.
 If you touch the right headset twice, we can pause or play the music, or by holding your finger on the headset you answer a call or access the voice assistant.
 The left headset also responds to touches, but in this case we can choose which function it will perform:

 The application does not go much further, and it does not have the possibility of performing specific equalizations.
 But don't uninstall it yet, because when a firmware update is available you will have to do it with it.

 The Bose Sport Earbuds are quite comfortable on the ear thanks to various aspects.
 First of all for its lightness as they weigh only 6.75 grams each.
 In addition, Bose debuts new tips in this model called StayHear Max, made of a very soft silicone.
 They do not put pressure on the ear so after a while using them you will not have that feeling of discomfort in the ear that does occur with the stiffest tips.
 Three pairs of tips of different sizes are included in the box, so you can find the one that offers best sealing for good bass and passive noise cancellation.